ibexa/documentation-developer/docs/guide/persistence_cache.md

 !!! caution "In-Memory cache is per-process"

     **TTL and Limit need to have a low value.** Setting limit high will increase memory use.
-    High TTL value also increase expotentially risk for system acting on stale metadata (e.g. Content Type definitions).
+    High TTL value also increases exponentially risk for system acting on stale metadata (e.g. Content Type definitions).
-    The only case where it is safe to increase these values is for dev environment with single concurrency on writes, for prod environment you should only consider reducing them if you have heavy concurrency writes.
+    The only case where it is safe to increase these values is for dev environment with single concurrency on writes.
+    In prod environment you should only consider reducing them if you have heavy concurrency writes.

 ### Redis